Above the line

 The international insurance and reinsurance market in London.Nôl i'r tabl cynnwys

-Securities that can be sold on the open market.
+Securities which can be sold on the open market.

 Output of goods and services sold at economically significant prices.